Side effects of lung cancer chemotherapy

 Low blood cell levels

 Chemotherapy can lower the number of healthy blood cells you have.
 You may be more tired than usual and have bleeding problems, such as nose bleeds.
 It can also mean you are more likely to get infections.
 It is very important to contact the hospital straight away if you think you have an infection, or if you have a temperature of 38°C or higher.
+Your nurse will give you an emergency telephone number to contact the hospital if this happens.

 Other side effects